MetaSys-LISBP/PhysioFit/docs/usage.rst

     * **Basic parameters**:
         - **Lag**: consider (or not) a lag phase (i.e. without growth) during flux calculation (see eq.
 1 in :doc:`method` section).
-        - **Degradation**: (first-order) degradation constants to be used during flux calculation (constants should be given as a
+        - **Degradation**: (first-order) degradation constants to be used during flux calculation (see eq.
+2 in :doc:`method` section, constants should be given as a
-          Python dictionary, see eq.
-2 in :doc:`method` section).
+          Python dictionary).
         - **Sensitivity analysis (Monte Carlo)**: Estimate (or not) the precision on calculated fluxes, using a Monte Carlo sensitivity analysis.
-If selected, then provide the number of monte carlo iterations.
-A higher number of iterations will give more accurate confidence intervals on the estimated parameters, but will slow down calculations.
+If checked, PhysioFit let you choose the number of monte carlo iterations.
+A higher number of iterations means more accurate confidence intervals on the estimated parameters, but will slow down calculations.
 The default number of iterations (100) is sufficient in most situations.